ceos-seo/odc-colab/README.md

 	odc_colab_init(use_defaults=True)

 The previous block of code will create an environment, but the index will be empty so needs to be populated.
-This can be done with by uploading a database dump of an existing index and running the following code:
+This can be done by uploading a database dump of an existing index and running the following code:

 	from odc_colab import populate_db